Low-GWP Mechanical Modules for Rapid Deployment Project (LG-MM)

 Project Benefits

-The project develops low GWP mechanical module prototypes, optimized for the most common multifamily building types in California.
-The system will show at a proof-of-concept level that these combined systems are well suited for the California market.
+The project develops at least 3 unique, low GWP heating, ventilation, and air conditioning prototypes for multifamily buildings in California.
 This will serve as an example to American manufacturers, potential fabricators, and technology startups for the retrofit industry.

 Affordability